NeuroJSON/jsonmmap/JSON-Mmap_Specification.md

 [["Comment", "mmap for data1"], ["$", [...]],...]{data1}
 [["Comment", "mmap for data2"], ["$", [...]],...]{data2}
 ```

+To avoid parsing complexities, when mutliple inline JSON-Mmap records are used, each
+JSON-Mmap can only reference the single JSON root-object immediate following.
+That means
+it cannot include path strings such as `$1`, `$2` etc.

 #### Inline embedded form

 When a JSON-Mmap table is not directly stored as a root-level object, such as shown in the